Indefinite Leave to Remain

 Further, once you obtain your ILR, you may qualify to acquire British Citizenship.

-Tier 2 (General) for 5 years - Indefinite leave to remain in the UK
+Skilled Worker (previously known as Tier 2 (General)) for 5 years - Indefinite leave to remain in the UK

 Applicant’s and Dependant’s two photographs each